-- Pulling & Pixeling: The party can archive awesome control over the enemies with skill combinations like Cyclone Strike, Ancient Spear, Ground Stomp but also items like Ranslor's Folly, Leonine Bow of Hashir and The Ess of Johan and deal massive amounts of damage with mechanics like Area Damage.
+- Pulling & Pixeling: The party can achieve awesome control over the enemies with skill combinations like Cyclone Strike, Ancient Spear, Ground Stomp but also items like Ranslor's Folly, Leonine Bow of Hashir and The Ess of Johan and deal massive amounts of damage with mechanics like Area Damage.

 - CC Immunity: Makes you immune to any Crowd Control effects completely nullifying various monster affixes like Knockback, Jailer etc..
-This is archived by group wide buff skills like Ignore Pain or Inner Sanctuary .
+This is achieved by group wide buff skills like Ignore Pain or Inner Sanctuary .

 - Pylons: Pylons can be used way more efficient in groups.
 One player can be far away in a good position to deal plenty of damage already, while the Pylon can be clicked by a teammate multiple screens away.
 This allows Pylon to be timed perfectly in an position with buffs like Convention of Elements etc..
 Some Pylons are also more powerful in groups like a Conduit Pylon utilizing The Flavor of Time and The Executioner by supports.